 - One reviewer struggled with putting the dividers in but doesn’t say what the issue was.

 A couple of users pointed out that the bag is quite heavy.
 This is understandable as it is made out of canvas and not the artificial material most bags are made out of these days.
 I guess the material adds to the security and the weather sealing and needs to be taken into consideration.
 I decided that it was worth the extra pound or so and I would soon get used to it.

 The Zecti waterproof bag is more than just a bag.

 It is long-lasting and provides security and protection for my expensive equipment all while looking rather cool and modern and totally different from the standard camera bag.

 And as a bonus … I’m going to be the hippest guy at the camera club – I bet they all ask where I got it.

-Before worrying about the price or the waterproofing it was important that I found a bag that would accommodate my present equipment and have room for future purchases (photography being what it is and me being the way I am).
+Before worrying about the price or the waterproofing it’s important to know if your new bag will accommodate all your gear and have room for future purchases (photography being what it is and photographers being the way we are).

 What’s in my current old bag …

 Flash Controller: Yongnuo YN560 – TX

 Off Camera Flash Receivers/Remote Triggers: 4 x Yongnuo RF-603N